Wild nature, design cities, and the magic of the Arctic

 |---|---|---|---|

-Tipping: Tipping is not expected in Finland as service charges are included in prices.
-Rounding up the bill in restaurants or for taxis is appreciated but entirely optional.
+Tipping: Tipping is not expected in Finland because service charges are usually included.
+Rounding up or leaving a small tip for exceptional service is appreciated but optional.

 Coverage